 To recap, one of the first things to focus on that’ll get you towards your goal of living in France is to learn the language.
 Along with finding an online or in-person class that works for you, the other initial step is to research all you need to know about living in France as an American.

 If you need more resources to get the wheel turning towards your goal of moving to France, get your copy of I’m Outta Here: An America’s Ultimate Visa Guide to Living In Europe to learn about all of your visa options and a run-down of the best cities to live in France.

 There’s also no need to worry if you’re not sure if France is calling your name.
-If you need help deciding which European country you’d like to move to, check out She Hit Refresh’s complete guides to Spain, Portugal, the Netherlands, Ireland, and Germany.
+If you need help deciding which European country you’d like to move to, check out She Hit Refresh’s complete guides to Spain, Portugal, France, the Netherlands, Ireland, Germany, Italy and Iceland.